joseph-nagel/diffusion-demo/README.md

-# PyTorch denoising diffusion demo
+# Denoising diffusion demo

 This repository contains a simple implementation of denoising diffusion models.
 It is PyTorch-based and employs Lightning for model training.

 A short theoretical intro to standard DDPMs can be found [here](notebooks/intro_1_ddpm.ipynb).
 DDIMs for accelerated sampling are discussed in the [companion notebook](notebooks/intro_2_ddim.ipynb).
 Two example applications establish a small experimentation playground.
 They are prepared in such a way that they can be easily modified and extended.

 ## Notebooks